 Worn during and after a walk, compression socks support proper blood flow, nutrient delivery and uptake, and overall recovery.
-Check out our full collection of stylish and helpful compression socks.

 - Bond Brill J, Perry AC, Parker L, Robinson A, Burnett K. Dose-response effect of walking exercise on weight loss.
 How much is enough?
 Int J Obes Relat Metab Disord.
 2002 Nov;26(11):1484-93.

 - Heesch KC, van Gellecum YR, Burton NW, van Uffelen JG, Brown WJ.
 Physical activity, walking, and quality of life in women with depressive symptoms.
 Am J Prev Med.
 2015 Mar;48(3):281-91. doi: 10.1016/j.amepre.2014.09.030.
 Epub 2015 Jan 13.

 - Anderson E, Shivakumar G. Effects of exercise and physical activity on anxiety.
 Front Psychiatry.
 2013;4:27.
 Published 2013 Apr 23. doi:10.3389/fpsyt.2013.00027.

 - Oppezzo, Marily & Schwartz, Daniel.
 (2014).
 Give Your Ideas Some Legs: The Positive Effect of Walking on Creative Thinking.
 Journal of experimental psychology.
 Learning, memory, and cognition.
 40. 10.1037/a0036577.

 - Mann S, Beedie C, Jimenez A. Differential effects of aerobic exercise, resistance training and combined exercise modalities on cholesterol and the lipid profile: review, synthesis and recommendations.
 Sports Med.
 2014;44(2):211–221. doi:10.1007/s40279-013-0110-5.